×

 Villa Loggio

-Where once the Marquis di Venuti stayed, today connoisseurs can spend fantastic holidays.
+Where the Marquis di Venuti once stayed, today connoisseurs can spend fantastic vacation days.
 We are talking about the dreamlike Palazzo Villa Loggio.
 Sara and Hans Ensing have fulfilled their dream of a villa in Tuscany in this perfectly restored baroque palace.
-Cypress trees and rosemary bushes line the long driveway to their proud estate.
-The historic guesthouse sits amid rolling hills that stretch between Montepulciano and Cortona.
-The south Tuscan DOC Cortona is known for excellent Syrah.
+Cypresses and rosemary bushes line the long driveway to their proud property.
+The historic guest house is surrounded by gently rolling hills that stretch between Montepulciano and Cortona.
+The southern Tuscan DOC Cortona is known for its excellent Syrah.
 However, the two newcomers are also attracting attention with other wines.

-One thing right away: I have hardly ever seen a more beautiful holiday home in Tuscany.
+First things first: I have hardly ever seen a more beautiful vacation home in Tuscany.
 Here you can live the dream of a 'house in Tuscany' for a few days.
 Vineyards included.
-The very large rooms in the tastefully renovated building inspire, the house comes without frills, but offers a lot of very nice ambience.
-Art lovers will find interesting paintings and contemporary sculptures in the corridors and halls.
-In the spacious garden, you can take a walk and relax, listen to the sound of the wind under the big trees or lie down in the pool.
-The view stretches from southern Tuscany to neighbouring Umbria, the Colli Senesi and Monte Amiata greet you in the distance, and at night you can occasionally hear the mysterious calls of owls and porcupines.
+The very large rooms in the tastefully renovated building are inspiring, the house has no frills, but offers a lot of very beautiful ambience.
+Art lovers will come across interesting paintings and contemporary sculptures in the corridors and halls.
+In the extensive gardens, you can take a stroll to unwind, listen to the sound of the wind under the large trees or relax in the pool.
+The view stretches from southern Tuscany to neighboring Umbria, with the Colli Senesi and Monte Amiata in the distance, and at night you can hear the mysterious calls of owls and porcupines from time to time.

 The hosts welcome us on one of the many terraces of their historic villa.
-The already fine fragrance of the Tuscan picture-book landscape is filled with the scents of the aperitif platter that has been laid out: fried wild onions, sage and basil leaves, asparagus mousse and zucchini puree, sheep mascarpone, tasty bruschetti, seafood and garden-fresh vegetables, accompanied by one or two or more (who can resist?) glasses of surprisingly fruity Traminer from their own vineyard.
-An excellent drop, which stands out considerably from many Tuscan white wines with its pleasant freshness.
+The already delicate scent of the Tuscan picture-book landscape is filled with the aromas of the aperitif platter: fried wild onions, sage and basil leaves, asparagus mousse and zucchini puree, sheep mascarpone, tasty bruschetti, seafood and garden-fresh vegetables, accompanied by one or two or more (who can resist?) glasses of surprisingly fruity Traminer from their own vineyard.
+An excellent wine with a pleasant freshness that sets it apart from many Tuscan white wines.

-Sara and Hans have to have the guests ask them the same question over and over again: How did they come to this dreamlike winery?
-"I started working with plants at an early age," explains Hans, who was born in Holland, "as a student I worked in a rose nursery.
-It's a bit like viticulture - you have to cut the plants back regularly and expertly if you want to avoid wild growth!"
+Sara and Hans are always asked the same question by their guests: How did they come to this wonderful vineyard?
+"I started working with plants early on," explains Dutch-born Hans, "as a student I worked in a rose nursery.
+It's a bit like viticulture - you have to prune the plants regularly and expertly if you want to avoid overgrowth!"

 "Un vino della Madonna!"

-Original comment Reto Vergani about the Cabernet Sauvignon from Villa Loggio
+Reto Vergani's original comment on the Cabernet Sauvignon from Villa Loggio

-The initial efforts are forgotten.
-Under the name Villa Loggio they produce remarkable wines on 50 hectares, which we enjoy with pasta with duck stew, grilled sheep chops and vegetables.
-The enthusiasm increases from bottle to bottle.
+The initial struggles are forgotten.
+Under the name Villa Loggio, they produce remarkable wines on 50 hectares, which we enjoy with pasta with duck ragout, grilled sheep chops and vegetables.
+Our enthusiasm grows from bottle to bottle.
 Example: Cabernet Sauvignon.
 Reto Vergani's original comment: "Un vino della Madonna!"
-Villa Loggia has only produced 600 bottles of this - Vergani has exclusively bought the entire production.
+Villa Loggia only produced 600 bottles of this wine - Vergani bought the entire production exclusively.
 The 2008 Pinot Noir is also excellent.
 Is there a magician in the winery?
-Cellar master Crescenzo remains modest: "Good wine is made in the vineyard, not in the cellar!"
-His extremely cordial wife Beatrice adds: "The soil around Villa Loggio is made for good wine!
+Cellar master Crescenzo remains modest: "You make good wine in the vineyard, not in the cellar!"
+His extremely warm-hearted wife Beatrice adds: "The land around Villa Loggio is made for good wine!"

 The winery is located about one kilometer from the house.
 Excellent treasures are stored in the barrels.
-One can particularly look forward to the 2013 Pinot Noir, and the 2013 Syrah is already convincing with an excellent balsamic, soft body.
-Villa Loggia has been producing wine as late as since 2005, but it is already causing a sensation.
-It will be interesting to see what the newcomers will present in the next few years.
-One thing is certain: The direction they are taking is right.
+The 2013 Pinot Noir is particularly exciting, and the 2013 Syrah is already impressing with its excellent balsamic, soft body.
+Although Villa Loggia has only been producing wine since 2005, it is already causing a stir.
+It will be interesting to see what the newcomers present in the coming years.
+One thing is certain: they are heading in the right direction.
 With Villa Loggio, a new star has appeared in the firmament of the wine sky.
-It has already risen in the tourism sky: As a guest at the winery, you can experience exactly this piece of Tuscany you have always dreamed of.
+It has already risen in the tourism sky: As a guest at the winery, you can experience exactly that piece of Tuscany you have always dreamed of.
 What more could you want?

 Text: Daminan Zingg | Image: Flavia Vergani | Source: Vergani Magazine 6